-The 2010-11 financial year is the first period in which Rights have been issued and they include performance hurdles requiring compound annual EPS growth of between 5% and 10%.
-Under the grant 50% of the Rights are exercisable on the achievement of 5% EPS growth, 100% on the achievement of 10% EPS growth, and for the achievement of between 5% and 10% EPS growth the number of Rights exercisable is calculated on a pro-rate basis.
+In the 2012-13 financial year Rights were issued which include performance hurdles requiring compound annual EPS growth of between 5% and 10%.
+Under the grant, 50% of the Rights are exercisable on the achievement of 5% EPS growth, 100% on the achievement of 10% EPS growth, and for the achievement of between 5% and 10% EPS growth the number of Rights exercisable is calculated on a pro-rata basis.